 - Pick your battles, don’t set too many behavioral expectations.
 Limit the expectations and try to be flexible.
 Decide on what is most important and leave it at that.

-- If your child is sensitive to visual sensory input, do not overwhelm with lots of holiday decorations and lights in the home.
+- If your child is sensitive to visual sensory input, try not to overwhelm with too many holiday decorations and lights in the home.
 Be mindful of this when decorating.
 Involve your child in the process if possible.
 Allowing your child to have some input in the decision-making process can be helpful.
 Make gradual changes over time.

 - Do not force your child to dress up or wear clothing that will cause discomfort when going to special events or for the holiday dinner.

 - At special events and holiday dinners, make sure there will be food the child likes to eat.
 If you have a picky eater, the holiday dinner is not the time to try to introduce new foods.
 If having dinner at home, prepare foods that you know your child will eat.
 If going to a family or friend’s house for dinner, bring the familiar and preferred food with you.

 - Make sure there is a pre-determined quiet place your child can take respite if he/she feels the need to.
 If visiting with family or friends, it’s a good idea to identify the calm down area upon arrival.
 Clear it with the host, and take your child there.
 Explain to your child that this is where he/she can go if they need a break from all the excitement.

 - Bring a favorite toy or item.
 Having a familiar, preferred item will bring comfort to your child under unsettling conditions.
 Allow for the use of AirPods or headphones as this is an excellent way to filter out over-stimulating ambient noises.